Clinton Smothers Sanders in South Carolina

 If Sanders fails to win anywhere but his home state, it may spell the beginning of the end for his insurgent challenge to Clinton, even though he will collect delegates through proportional allocation.

-Dan Pfeiffer, a former adviser to President Barack Obama on Twitter, "absent Sanders dramatically expanding his base on Super Tuesday, the Dem nomination fight is over on Wednesday AM.""She will roll him over Tuesday based on the margin here," Don Fowler, a former Democratic National Committee chairman from South Carolina, told MSNBC.
+Added Dan Pfeiffer, a former adviser to President Barack Obama on Twitter, "absent Sanders dramatically expanding his base on Super Tuesday, the Dem nomination fight is over on Wednesday AM.""She will roll him over Tuesday based on the margin here," Don Fowler, a former Democratic National Committee chairman from South Carolina, told MSNBC.

 But with 53 delegates assigned to the Democratic national convention, South Carolina is the biggest prize of the 2016 nominating fight so far – and Clinton thumped Sanders in every region of the state.